andresgomezfrr/normalizer/docs/_posts/2017-02-14-getting-started.md

     }
 }
 ```
-Once that we are defined us stream we inject messages
+At this point we have defined our stream where we inject messages
 #### Phase 0: Input messages
 ```json
 {